A Farmgirl's Kitchen®

 Apple Hand Pies

-• Cherry pie filling in large cast iron skillet on white marble, wooden spoon in pan.
+• Cherry pie filling in large cast iron skillet with wooden spoon in pan, on white marble.

 Cherry Pie Filling